KuznetsovKarazin/telegram-delay-driven-diffusion/README.md

 `pair_<A>__<B>_pred_vs_obs.png`

 The empirical results show that direct competition is rare: one cascade typically dominates while the other receives little attention.

 ## 6. Reproducibility and usage notes

 All scripts are pure Python and operate on CSV/NDJSON/ZST files.

 The code was designed to run on a single powerful workstation (e.g., AMD Ryzen 7, 64 GB RAM).
 Most steps are CPU-bound but can take several hours due to dataset size.

 Data directories (Data, Results) are excluded from version control to keep the repository lightweight.

 ## 7. Citation

 If you use this code or analysis in your research, please cite the corresponding article (reference to be added when available).

+### 8. Acknowledgments

+- Baumgartner, J., Zannettou, S., Squire, M. and Blackburn, J. for providing the OThe Pushshift Telegram Dataset (https://zenodo.org/records/3607497)
+- All contributors and users of this system

+### 9. Contact

+For questions or collaboration opportunities:
+- **Email**: oleksandr.o.kuznetsov@gmail.com

+---